SAP/node-hdb/README.md

   });
 });
 ```
-Take a look at the example [app9](https://github.com/SAP/node-hdb/blob/master/examples/app9.js) for further details.
+For further details, see: [app9](https://github.com/SAP/node-hdb/blob/master/examples/app9.js).

 Streaming results
 ---------------

-If you use the `execute` function of client or statement instead of the `exec` function, a `resultSet` object is returned in the callback instead of an array of all rows.
+If you use the `execute` function of the client or statement instead of the `exec` function, a `resultSet` object is returned in the callback instead of an array of all rows.
 The `resultSet` object allows you to create an object based `row` stream or an array based stream of `rows` which can be piped to an writer object.
-Don't forget to close the `resultSet` if you use the `execute` function.
+Don't forget to close the `resultSet` if you use the `execute` function:

 ```js
 client.execute('select A, B from TEST.NUMBERS order by A', function(err, rs) {